 A Statement of Expectation when working with Sub-contractors

-The National College for High Speed Rail (NCHSR) is committed to delivering high quality training for apprenticeships and training.
+The National College for Advanced Transport & Infrastructure (NCATI) is committed to delivering high quality training for apprenticeships and training.
 This statement outlines our relationship with sub-contractors, which areas we sub-contract, the process for choosing a sub-contractor and how we determine the associated costs.

-This policy applies to apprenticeships delivered and advertised by NCHSR or any successor organisations.
+This policy applies to apprenticeships delivered and advertised by NCATI or any successor organisations.

-In line with the fundamental values of NCHSR we will commit to the overarching principle of optimising the impact and effectiveness of service delivery to the learner by:
+In line with the fundamental values of NCATI we will commit to the overarching principle of optimising the impact and effectiveness of service delivery to the learner by:

 - Undertaking fair and transparent procurement activities, conducting robust due diligence procedures.